EPERLab/OSeMOSYS-CR_Documentation/docs/13_PPHROR002.rst

 TotalAnnualMinCapacityInvestment[r,t,y]
 +++++++++
-La figura 3 muestra el Total Annual Min Capacity Investment para PPHROR002, para todos los escenarios.
+The figure 3 shows the Total Annual Min Capacity Investment for PPHROR002, for every scenario.

 .. figure:: img/PPHROR002_TotalAnnualMinCapacityInvestment.png
    :align:   center
    :width:   700 px

-   *Figura 3) Total Annual Min Capacity Investment de PPHROR002.*
+   *Figura 3) Total Annual Min Capacity Investment for PPHROR002.*

 Source:
    This is the source.